HPCI-Lab/yProvStore/README.md

 > **Note**: After you have finished using the CLI, you can deactivate the virtual environment by running `deactivate` in your terminal.

+**Prepare the CLI before its usage:**

+In general, remember to always run `source prepare_cli.sh` before using the CLI to ensure that the environment is set up correctly.
+This should be done not only when you first install the CLI, but also whenever you open a new terminal session where you want to use the CLI.

 ### Basic Command Structure

 The basic structure of the CLI commands is as follows: